alephium/www/src/content/news/pushing-for-decentralization-alephium-and-dappnode-join-forces-c98845d9a9da/index.md

 #### **About Dappnode**

-<a href="https://dappnode.io" >Dappnode</a> is a free and open source software that allows users all over the world to participate in creating a decentralized infrastructure layer to power web3 and be rewarded for it.
+[Dappnode](https://dappnode.io) is a free and open source software that allows users all over the world to participate in creating a decentralized infrastructure layer to power web3 and be rewarded for it.